-Includes 2 subsections that support an outcome where Health and disability services are Subsections provided in a safe environment appropriate to the age and needs of the people receiving applicable to this services that facilitates independence and meets the needs of people with disabilities. service fully attained.
+Includes 2 subsections that support an outcome where Health and disability services are provided in a safe environment appropriate to the age and needs of the people receiving services that facilitates independence and meets the needs of people with disabilities.

 The building holds a current warrant of fitness.
-There is a preventative maintenance plan to ensure the plant, equipment and fixtures are safe and include testing and tagging and calibration.
+There is a preventative maintenance plan to ensure the plant, equipment and fixtures are safe.
 Hot water temperatures are checked regularly.
 There is a call bell system that is appropriate for the residents to use.